elerac/polanalyser/README.md

 It can be used for
 * Demosaicing of bayer images taken with a polarization camera
 * Analysis of Stokes vector
-* Analysis of Muller matrix
+* Analysis of Mueller matrix

 ## Requirement
 * OpenCV
 * Numpy
 * Numba

-## Polarization image datasets
+## Polarization image dataset
-You can download a sample of polarization images taken by Sony IMX250MZR sensor (FLIR, BFS-U3-51S5P-C) [here](https://drive.google.com/drive/folders/1vCe9N05to5_McvwyDqxTmLIKz7vRzmbX?usp=sharing).
+You can download a sample of polarization images taken with Sony IMX250MZR sensor (FLIR, BFS-U3-51S5P-C) [here](https://drive.google.com/drive/folders/1vCe9N05to5_McvwyDqxTmLIKz7vRzmbX?usp=sharing).

 ## Usage
 ### import